 New York Counselor Credential TitlesLicensed Mental Health Counselor (LMHC) Limited Permit – Applicants who have met all requirements except experience and/or exam must apply for a 2 year permit to practice under supervision; may be renewed for two years, upon new application and permit fee.

 New York Counselor Educational RequirementsMaster’s degree or higher in counseling that includes 60* semester hours and completion of specific coursework. *If counseling degree was completed prior to Jan.
 1, 2010, 48 semester hours are required.
 Completion of a one year supervised internship or practicum in mental health counseling (600 clock hours).
-Completion of coursework or training, approved by the Education Department, in the identification and reporting of child abuse.

 New York Counselor Experiential Requirements3,000 hours of post-master’s supervised experience providing mental health counseling in a setting acceptable to the department.
 1,500 of the hours must be direct client contact.